polyglotdev/go-the-complete-guide-maxschwarzmuller/README.md

 ## The Importance of the name `main`

 - reserved package keyword `main` is used to create an executable program.
+- You can not have more than one `main` package in a Go program.

 ## Understanding Go modules and Building Go Programs